LyubomirT/lesp/CONTRIBUTING.md

 ### Coding Standards

 Please follow the existing coding standards used in the project.
 This includes code formatting, naming conventions, and commenting.

+### AI-Generated Code

+While using AI to assist you while programming is okay, Pull Requests with the whole change made by AI will probably be rejected.
+Please use AI to assist you, not to do the whole work for you.
+If the Pull Request is made by AI, please add a comment that you used AI to assist you.

 ### Commit Messages